A Past Unravelled

 One of the central buildings of the town stretching by the southern foothills of the castle is the Gothic Franciscan church and monastery, built in 1513, on the site of the present-day Roman Catholic Church of the Assumption of the Virgin Mary and monastery.
 During the Ottoman era, the conquerors converted this structure into a mosque, although it later came back under Christian control once again.
 Regrettably, it was obliterated in 1682.
 Count István II Koháry undertook the reconstruction of the building complex in the Baroque architectural style between 1694 and 1727.
 The layout of the previous Gothic church has been preserved, allowing for theoretical reconstruction.

-Image Source: Virtual theoretical reconstruction - Pazirik LLC.
+Church and Monastery Image Source: Virtual theoretical reconstruction - Pazirik LLC.

 Le Dentu